xpepermint/graphql/spec/Section 5 -- Validation.md

       * Let {argumentName} be the name of {definition}
       * Let {argument} be the argument in {arguments} named {argumentName}
       * {argument} must exist.
+      * Let {value} be the value of {argument}
+      * {value} must not be the `null` literal.

 ** Explanatory Text **

 Arguments can be required.
 Arguments are required if the type of the argument is non-null.
 If it is not non-null, the argument is optional.
+When an argument type is non-null, and is required, the explicit value `null` may also not be provided.

 For example the following are valid: